 Method of Application

-Eligible students seeking the scholarship can download the application here: 2023-24 MEA Scholarship application.
+Eligible students seeking the scholarship can download the application here: MEA Scholarship Application for web

 The “MEA Scholarship Fund” is financed through the voluntary contributions of the members, staff and friends of the Michigan Education Association.